thephez/dash-user-docs/docs/core/guide/core-guide-dash-features-governance.md

 All masternodes vote for existing superblock triggers.
 Each masternode casts only 1 superblock trigger "Yes" vote per superblock cycle.
 It will vote "No" for any other triggers it receives.

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Single masternode trigger vote
+>
-  "body": "Note: This means that proposal votes submitted _after_ superblock trigger creation begins will **not** be counted by some masternodes (those that have already voted on a superblock trigger).", "title": "Single masternode trigger vote"
+> Note: This means that proposal votes submitted _after_ superblock trigger creation begins will **not** be counted by some masternodes (those that have already voted on a superblock trigger).
-}
-[/block]

 At the superblock height, the trigger with the most "Yes" votes is paid out by that block's miner.